FAQ

 To achieve the best results, we love using a metal table stand with a canvas mannequin to pin the wig down.
 This setup makes it easier to style the wig, especially the back, compared to trying to curl it while it's on your head.

-How do I change the parting in my hairpiece?
+How do I change the parting of my hairpiece?

 Can I wear my piece in a ponytail?